silnrsi/FDBP/en-US/OpenType.md

 According to the OpenType spec, Character Variants (cvxx tags) should be preferred when only one character or very closely related characters are affected.
 Examples include:

 - matching lower and upper case characters
-- a lower case character and it's small capital form
+- a lower case character and its small capital form
 - all characters that use a particular diacritic, where the diacritic has two forms

 Stylist Sets (ssxx tags) are preferred when systematically related changes affect more distinct characters.
 Examples include: